3 Reasons to Quit Smoking After a Cancer Diagnosis

 This may seem obvious when it comes to lung cancer, but smoking causes many other types of cancer, too — including cancers of the larynx, throat, mouth, kidney, bladder, liver, pancreas and more.
 In fact, smoking is a risk factor for virtually all cancers.

 Maybe you’ve tried and failed to quit smoking in the past.
-You may think it’s something you’re simply not capable of doing.
+According to the American Lung Association, the average smoker attempts to quit seven times before finally quitting for good.
+You might feel like it’s something you’re simply not capable of doing.
 But the truth is, most people struggle to quit, especially the first time.
-Only 4 to 7 percent of people who try to quit smoking without assistance succeed on the first try.
+Only 4% to 7% of people who try to quit smoking without assistance succeed on the first try.

 The good news is that you don’t have to do it alone.
-There’s a wide range of options that can help, including:
+There are a wide range of options that can help, including:

 Maybe now is the best time to give one of them a try.